LiposAilouros/Packer/README.md

 sudo apt install packer qemu-kvm virt-manager virtinst libvirt-clients bridge-utils libvirt-daemon-system remmina ovmf -y
 ```

-ovmf it's for UEFI support.
+Yes there is remina because I usually connect to the packer vm to follow (and debug) build throught VNC.

-1 - Alpine 3.17 QEMU image
+1 - Alpine QEMU image
 =================
-How to setup a fonctional Alpine Linux (3.17) qcow2 image with a working cloud-init for Nutanix Cluster (6.5)
+How to setup a fonctional Alpine Linux (3.18.2) qcow2 image with a working cloud-init for Nutanix Cluster (6.5)

 root password is set randomly you could change it if needed.